Jobirmizo/Jobirmizo/README.md

 # 💫 About Me:
 It`s honor to say me that I`m BackEnd developer in ASP.NET Core.
-I Consider <br>myselft as an Engineer not a programmer.<br><br>the reason is:<br>Programmer write codes for given programm;<br>Eningeer Finds a solution to given problem;
+I Consider <br>myselft as an Engineer not a programmer.<br><br>the reason is:<br>Programmer writes code for the given programm;<br>Engineer Finds a solution to given problem;

 ## 🌐 Socials: